 Setbacks for dwellings along the southern side of Norman Street approaching the site meet or exceed the 6m recommended setback (no. 7 (~20m), no. 5 (~10m), no. 3 (~6m) and no. 1 (~6m)).
-In respect of a streetscape character however the subject property is largely obscured when looking along that stretch of the road and would not detract from the streetscape.
+In respect of a streetscape character however the subject property is largely obscured by the terrain and vegetation when looking east along Norman Street and would not have readily perceptible impacts to the streetscape.